italiangrid/storm/release-notes/StoRM-v1.11.8.md

 ### Installation and configuration

+This release requires a YAIM reconfiguration of the backend service, in order to apply changes to the StoRM database schema.

-You can find information about upgrade, clean installation and configuration of StoRM services in the [System Administration Guide][storm-sysadmin-guide] of the [Documentation][storm-documentation] section.
+You can find more information about upgrade, clean installation and configuration of StoRM services in the [System Administration Guide][storm-sysadmin-guide].

 [storm-documentation]: {{site.baseurl}}/documentation.html
 [storm-sysadmin-guide]: {{site.baseurl}}/documentation/sysadmin-guide/1.11.8